FairRootGroup/FairSoft/README.md

 ##Included Packages

-* cmake 3.3.2 (only installed if installed version is to old)
+* cmake 3.7.2 (only installed if installed version is too old)
 * gtest  1.7.0
 * gsl 1.16
 * icu4c 53.1